Roglic on brink of 3rd straight Spanish Vuelta title

-MOS, Spain (AP) — Primoz Roglic has only the decisive stage’s time trial standing in the way of his third consecutive Spanish Vuelta title after finishing the rugged 20th stage runner-up to Clement Champoussin on Saturday.
+MOS, Spain (AP) — Primoz Roglic has only the decisive stage’s time trial left to win his third consecutive Spanish Vuelta title after finishing the rugged 20th stage runner-up to Clement Champoussin on Saturday.

 Roglic is favored to hold onto his commanding lead, despite his bad memories from the 2020 Tour de France, where he lost the yellow jersey on a decisive time trial to fellow Slovenian Tadej Pogacar.

-Roglic leads Enric Mas by 2:38 minutes before Sunday’s time trial over 33.8 kilometers (21 miles) from Padrón to the medieval city of Santiago de Compostela, destination of the St. James Way pilgrimage trail.

-Roglic is favored to hold onto his commanding lead, despite his bad memories from the 2020 Tour de France, when he lost the yellow jersey on a decisive time trial to fellow Slovenian Tadej Pogacar.

-Roglic won the gold medal in the time trial at the Tokyo Olympics and the Vuelta’s first time trial on its opening stage.
+Roglic won the time trial gold medal at the Tokyo Olympics and the Vuelta’s first time trial on its opening stage.
 Mas, however, is a pure climber who does his damage in the mountain.

-Champoussin claimed the 202-kilometer (125-mile) ride from Sanxenxo to Mos 5 hours, 21 minutes, 50 seconds.
-The French rider for AG2R blew past Roglic and three other riders who were caught off guard with less than 2 kilometers left (1.2 miles) on the final ascent.
+Champoussin took his first professional win by claiming the 202-kilometer (125-mile) ride from Sanxenxo to Mos in 5 hours, 20-plus minutes.
+The French rider for AG2R blew past Roglic and three other riders who were caught off guard with less than two kilometers left on the final ascent.

+Champoussin was part of an early breakaway group that was caught and then passed by the top riders.
+But he was able to stay in contact and took advantage when he saw his chance.

+“I hung on and a little over a mile from the finish I was lucky they looked at each other,” Champoussin said.
+“Since I’m not dangerous, I thought to myself that I had to try to pass a little faster.
+The last kilometer wasn’t too hard and I was able to stay ahead until the end.”

 Ineos set a hard pace through the middle of the route over green hills on the northwest coast with views of the Atlantic below.
 An attack by Adam Yates on the category-one Alto de Mougás shattered what was left of the peloton, leaving Roglic with a Jumbo-Visma teammate.